-- has been to make it much harder for lawsuits to be maintained by investors in Rule 506 offerings. - 4.
-Rule 506 offerings may be made by both US and non-US companies, and may be made by both private companies and companies that are already public.
+IV.
+Rule 506 offerings may be made by both U.S. and non-U.S. companies, and may be made by both private companies and companies that are already public.

 The New "Public Private Offering" and "Public Private Companies."
 The JOBS Act combines these existing features of Rule 506 offerings with public advertising and the ability to have up to 2000 holders of record, providing a very broad range of possibilities.
-The law also opens up many types of US and non-US financial products to internet advertising, whereas until now the use of the internet for solicitation in securities offerings has been very strictly limited by the prohibition of general solicitation or public advertising.
+The law also opens up many types of U.S. and non-U.S. financial products to Internet advertising, whereas until now the use of the Internet for solicitation in securities offerings has been very strictly limited by the prohibition of general solicitation or public advertising.
 While it probably is unlikely that we will see private placement memoranda bound into the Neiman Marcus catalog, or on the shelves at Costco, we could very well see:

-- private companies and fund managers 6 advertising their private offerings on cable television networks; - offerings being made broadly to a company's entire customer base, or to members of loyalty programs, or to retail customers; - offers to shoppers in catalogs or on internet sites, or to holders of a company's credit cards; - offerings to members of large membership organizations, such as AARP, or churches; - offers to Facebook "friends" of issuers, or to Twitter followers; - offers to magazine subscribers, or holders of particular credit cards; - offers to university alumni; or - offers to people with whom the issuer has no direct or indirect association, but who are identified through "big data" analysis.
+- private companies and fund managers advertising their private offerings on cable television networks; - offerings being made broadly to a company's entire customer base, or to members of loyalty programs, or to retail customers; - offers to shoppers in catalogs or on Internet sites, or to holders of a company's credit cards; - offerings to members of large membership organizations, such as AARP, or churches; - offers to Facebook "friends" of issuers, or to Twitter followers; - offers to magazine subscribers, or holders of particular credit cards; - offers to university alumni; or - offers to people with whom the issuer has no direct or indirect association, but who are identified through "big data" analysis.

-Further, by permitting an issuer to remain private until it has 2000 holders of record (a test which, because it does not look through record holders, can be met by a company that has far more than 2000 beneficial owners of its securities) will permit the growth of a new class of "public private companies" that are able to raise capital without any public filings or review of disclosure documents, and without any required disclosures or reporting to their shareholders, and which can remain private, as a practical matter, as long as they choose to remain private.
+Further, by permitting an issuer to remain private until it has 2000 holders of record, the JOBS Act will permit the growth of a new class of "public private companies" that are able to raise capital without any public filings or review of disclosure documents, and without any required disclosures or reporting to their shareholders, and which can remain private, as a practical matter, as long as they choose to remain private.
 The effects of all this on capital formation, investor protection and securities regulation are likely to be immense.